herbsjs/suma/README.md

 The `type`, `length`, `numericality`, `format` and `datetime` validators won't validate a value if it's `null` or `undefined`.

-To ensure your your value is not null, use `allowNull: false` or `presence: true`.
+To ensure your value is not null, use `allowNull: false` or `presence: true`.

+### Checkers

+Checkers are functions that help the user to validate unique values and formats like url validation or number comparison and etc...
+To see the complete list of checkers [click here](/docs/checkers.md).

 ## TODO